‘Does peanut oil go bad?’ It is a question often asked by people who use this oil is for baking, cooking, and frying to give food a nutty flavor.

 Oils usually don’t go bad in a way most food does.
 The texture doesn’t change and finding mold in a bottle of oil is nearly impossible.
 Oils, however, go rancid.

 You can catch rancid oil by its smell and taste (the same way you spot rancid peanuts).
 If it smells rancid, or the odor is unpleasant in any way, the oil is probably rancid and you should throw it out.

 Very slight changes of color are quite normal after using the oil, but if the oil has become much darker, get rid of it.
 If the smell is okay and the peanut oil looks fine, give it a taste.
 If there’s nothing wrong with the taste, feel free to use it.
 Otherwise, toss it out.
 If you’re not sure if it’s still good, it’s always better to get rid of it, just to be on the safe side.

 When it comes to used peanut oil, as already mentioned, you should discard it after using it a few times.
 The more times it’s used, the worse its quality.
 And frying in low-quality oil will produce food that’s okay at best.

 There are a gazillion questions regarding reusing peanut oil on the Internet.
 People want to know if they can reuse it after frying turkey, chicken, or fish.

 Generally speaking, reusing the peanut oil is fine.
 There are, however, a few things to keep in mind when it comes to reusing peanut oil.

 First, remove any food particles from the oil after frying.
-Second, frying causes the quality of oil to deteriorate, so after a few uses, the oil won’t be as good as it was to begin with.
-Third, oil tends to take some of the flavors of food fried in it.
+Second, frying causes the quality of oil to deteriorate, so after a few uses, the oil won’t be as good as it was, to begin with.
+Third, oil tends to take some of the flavors of the food fried in it.
 That means frying chicken after frying fish might not give you the best results.